 Why Is Crime So High In Sunderland?

-Others believe the cause of Sunderland’s crime catastrophe is related to peer pressure, poverty, and an increased availability of guns, knives, alcohol, and illegal substances.
-22.6% of Sunderland’s adolescent population live in low-income families and substance misuse is often linked with violent crimes, muggings, and robberies; three of Sunderland’s biggest criminal dilemmas.
+Others believe the cause of the Sunderland crime catastrophe is related to peer pressure, poverty, and an increased availability of guns, knives, alcohol, and illegal substances.
+It is also estimated that 35.4% of adolescents in Sunderland were living below the poverty line in 2021/22.
+Additionally, substance misuse is often linked with violent crimes, muggings, and robberies, which are three of Sunderland’s biggest criminal dilemmas.

-What Has The News Reported Regarding Crime In Sunderland?
+What Has The News Reported Regarding Sunderland Crime?

 How Effective Are The Northumbria Police?